Fisheries and Oceans Canada, Canadian Hydrographic Service, Marine Geomatics

 The Canadian Hydrographic Service (CHS) is part of DFO's Science Sector.
 The CHS is a world leader in the development of electronic charting and methods for undersea mapping of Arctic waters – vital to our sovereignty and safety and essential to every day coastal living along our world's longest coastline.
 “Safe and accessible waterways” is one of the three strategic outcomes we pursue at DFO.

 Marine geomatics students will perform various tasks as assistants on a team of multidisciplinary hydrographers.
-Students receive thorough coaching and benefit from technical training on software and tools used in CHS, especially the CARIS GIS software suite, specialized cartographic and computation software and high precision sounding and positioning software.
-Students may work on hydrographic data processing, data validation or paper and electronic nautical chart production.
+Students will receive coaching and benefit, if necessary, from technical training on software and tools used in CHS, especially the CARIS GIS software suite, specialized cartographic and computation software and high precision sounding and positioning software.
+Based on the organization's needs, students may work on hydrographic data processing, data validation or paper and electronic nautical chart production.

 Marine geomatics students are part of a young and dynamic team in a stimulating environment using state-of-the-art technology.
 Students have the opportunity to live in a richly diverse region bordered to the north by the St. Lawrence River and to the south by the Appalachians and have access to a number of outdoor activities.
 Students may also benefit from the public service student bridging mechanism.
 After graduation, if positions are available and the selection criteria are met, students can enter a five-year career development plan without taking part in a competitive process and can embark on a versatile career in hydrography with the CHS.